wendyverdonk93/docs/content/faq/api/how-does-the-notification-url-work.md

 read_more: "."
 ---
 ## Notification
-Our API will notify your web server when the status of a transaction changes.
+Our notifications are webhooks whereby our API will notify your web server when the status of a transaction changes.

+The notification webhooks are triggered by events made by both your customers (e.g. completing a payment) and you (e.g. creating a refund).

 We will add 2 parameters to the notification:

 * Transactionid